Apu-Emdad/E-Mart-Client/README.md

         provide image which will be stored in <b>Firestorage</b>
       </li>
       <li>
-        UAdmins can make new admin.
+        Admins can make new admin.
 Also, admins can change the order status from pending to approved or shipped
       </li>
       <li>